The Water Horse: Legend of the Deep: Plot

 The next day, Captain Hamilton takes the MacMorrow family to a hill overlooking Loch Ness; Crusoe is almost hit by an exploding shell during a firing demonstration.
-Angus interrupts to save Crusoe from injury or death, enraging Hamilton and irritating his mother, who is unfamiliar with Water Horses and won't believe him.
+Angus interrupts to save Crusoe from injury or death, enraging Hamilton and irritating his mother, who doesn't believe him.
 He is punished, having to be in his room at six every night for a month.

 Two fishermen who had seen Crusoe, try to take a photo of the creature for fame and fortune.
 When they can't photograph the real thing due to the bombardment, they create an imitation.
 (The result is the real-life faked photo of The Loch Ness Monster known as "The Surgeon's Photo".)
 It interests a few soldiers, who go out to hunt it.

 Sneaking out of his room with his sister's help, Angus visits the lake, calling for Crusoe.
 Crusoe rises, still in shock and fear from the earlier bombardment, nearly bites off Angus's hand before sinking back into the loch.
 Hamilton's dog Churchill, having smelled Crusoe from the shore, alerts the soldiers of its presence before being eaten by Crusoe.
 Crusoe then surprises the soldiers, capsizing their boat but not before one of them sends out an SOS to Hamilton, who thinks the Germans are attacking.
 At the loch, Angus calls out to Crusoe, who is attacking Strunk.
 In his attempt to calm Crusoe, Angus wades into the lake, slips and sinks.